Looking for Zoom guitar lessons?

 How Zoom Lessons Work

 It’s just like an in-person lesson.
 I’m sitting in front of you, you’re sitting in front of me.
 You ask me questions, I answer.
 I play something for you on the guitar, you watch and listen, then play it on your guitar.
 I give you feedback.
 There’s a slight time delay, which prevents us from playing simultaneously, but call-and-response works fine.
 You may want to have some scratch paper available to take notes by hand, and I’ll email you PDFs or text documents for songs and exercises, which you can either view on-screen during the lesson, or print out.
-I also have begun creating my own MP3 jam tracks for students, which allow you to practice playing songs and jamming with acoustic guitar accompaniment, just like we would in person.
+I also record video and audio demos for students, so you can review how the parts look and sound.
+Here are a couple of examples:

 Time Zone & Schedule